Samratacad/Soil_Lipidomics/README.md

-# Soil_Lipidomics
-A LC-MS/MS based workflow with advanced data processing for biomarker discovery in soil communities
+# Soil_Lipidomics: A LC-MS/MS based workflow with advanced data processing for biomarker discovery in soil communities